hyeonji0831/CPE_machine_learning_prediction/README.md

 - ROC-AUC and PR-AUC plots
 - SHAP summary plots
-- Tables generated from the R scripts

 ## FAQ

 ### How can I reproduce the analysis?
-Download dataset, open each R code and python code, and follow the flow to reproduce the analysis.
+Download dataset, open each R scripts and python code, and follow the flow to reproduce the analysis.

 ### Where can I find the datasets?
 The datasets used in this study are located in the `data/` directory.

 ### Who should I contact for questions?
-For any inquiries, please contact [Your Name] at [Your Email].
+For any inquiries, please contact Yong Kyun Kim at amoureuxyk@naver.com